Charles Bradley (medical doctor)

-Charles Bradley (December 1, 1902 – May 31, 1979) was a Rhode Island physician, child psychiatrist and professor who is notable for the serendipitous discovery that the use of Benzedrine in children with certain behavioral problems results in improvement of academic performance.
+Charles Bradley (December 1, 1902 – May 31, 1979) was an American physician, child psychiatrist and professor who is notable for the serendipitous discovery that the use of Benzedrine in children with certain behavioral problems results in improvement of academic performance.
 His work prompted later investigations into the subject that eventually led to the current pharmaceutical use of stimulant medication in treatment of ADHD.

 Early life and education

 Born into the Bradley family, Charles was a grand-nephew of George Bradley.
 The family is notable due to George Bradley's and his wife's, Helen Bradley's, last will that lead to the establishment of Emma Pendleton Bradley hospital, the first American children's psychiatric hospital, named after George's and Helen's terminally ill daughter.

 Charles grew up in Providence, Rhode Island along with his two brothers, Horatio Hunt Bradley and George Lothrop Bradley.
 His father of the same namesake, Charles Bradley, lead a successful career at a Pittsburgh office of the Bell Telephone Company where he eventually became a superintendent.
 His mother, Helen Nancy Hunt Bradley, owned a bookstore, but some time after she became a widow in 1910, when Charles's father suddenly died of sepsis following a hand injury at the age of 33, she became unemployed.

 Bradley would later complete his medical studies at a Philadelphia hospital where he earned an M.D. degree and eventually, in 1930, Bradley married the scientific researcher Helen Katherine Teale with whom he would have 2 children, Charles Bradley Jr. and Marcy Bradley.